A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 To keep your Shiba Inus coat healthy and beautiful two things must be considered - their diet, and proper grooming practices.

-Also, be sure to provide your Shiba with fresh and filtered water.
-Natural is best.
+Also, always be sure to provide your Shiba with fresh and filtered water.
+Natural, not filtered municipal water is best.

 Since Shiba Inus are double-coated dogs that shed, extra attention must be given to ensure that their coat stays healthy and manageable.